eitchtee/WYGIWYH/README.md

 > - If you're going to use another IP that isn't localhost, add it to `DJANGO_ALLOWED_HOSTS`, without `http://`

-## Building from source
+## Latest changes
-Features are only added to main when ready, if you want to run the latest version, you must build from source.
+Features are only added to `main` when ready, if you want to run the latest version, you must build from source or use the `:nightly` tag on docker.
+Keep in mind that there can be undocumented breaking changes.

 All the required Dockerfiles are [here](https://github.com/eitchtee/WYGIWYH/tree/main/docker/prod).